HiveMQ Pulse Nodes

 The specific information and parameters available vary based on the namespace node type.

-The General tab of the provides node details and access to editing options.
+The General tab of each namespace node provides node details and access to editing options.
 The parameters available vary based on the node type.

 Namespace |